Follistatin-344 (1mg)

 Follistatin-344 and Muscle Development

 Myostatin is a protein considered to be synthesized by muscle cells, hindering muscle cell differentiation and growth.
-Myostatin protein belongs to the transforming growth factor-beta (TGF-beta) protein, which Follistatin may inhibit.
-During one 1997 study,(5) it was suggested that mice given Follistatin-344 exhibited reduced levels of myostatin, which might have led to the improved skeletal muscle mass with each mouse weighing 2 to 3 times more than usual.
+As mentioned, myostatin protein belongs to the transforming growth factor-beta (TGF-beta) protein, which Follistatin may inhibit.
+During one 1997 study,(5) it was suggested that mice given Follistatin-344 exhibited reduced levels of myostatin, which might have led to the improved skeletal muscle mass with each mouse weighing 2 to 3 times more than usual, and the increase in mass appeared to result from a combination of muscle cell hyperplasia and hypertrophy.

 Follistatin-344 and Carcinogenic Cells

 Research suggests that bone morphogenic protein (BMP) is one of the causative factors in the transition of normal esophageal tissue to cancerous tissues.
-Experimental studies in Follistatin-344 suggest that the peptide may counteract acid reflux, thereby possibly preventing an over-activation of BMP and development of esophageal cancer.(10)
+Follistatin, speculated to host the capacity to bind and neutralize activin and myostatin, may also interact with BMPs.
+By modulating the activity of BMP, Follistatin may serve a protective role against the over-proliferation of cellular pathways often seen in cancerous tissues.
+Experimental studies in Follistatin-344 suggest that the peptide may counteract acid reflux actions, thereby possibly preventing an over-activation of BMP and the development of esophageal cancer cells.
+More specifically, Follistatin's potential to inhibit BMP might theoretically prevent the initial steps required for the transformation of normal tissue into cancerous tissue, particularly in environments exacerbated by chronic inflammation or external insults like acid reflux.(10)

 Follistatin-344 and Cell Proliferation